aaron-c-jones/aaron-c-jones.github.io/_posts/2018-03-04-aaron-jones-regularized-coefficients.md

 date: 2018-03-07
 ---

 I use regularized regressions, be it Lasso, Ridge, or Elastic Net, frequently.
 It is critical and interesting to understand the relative behavior of the coefficients across methodologies.
-In order to compare the coefficients, I first derive the formulation of the coefficients for both Ridge, which has a nice closed form solution.
-The LASSO solution I will simply state for the time being.
+In order to compare the coefficients, I first derive the formulation of the coefficients for Ridge regression, which has a nice closed form solution.
+I will simply state the Lasso solution for the time being.
 For simplicity, I assume that $\boldsymbol{X}$, the matrix of features, is $\boldsymbol{I}_{nxn}$, the identity matrix (1s on the diagonal, 0s everywhere else).
 All of the derivations are done using matrix notation.

 Let PRSS = Penalized Residual Sum of Squares (i.e. the expression that is going to be minimized).

-Starting with Ridge regression whose penalization term features the square of the coefficients.
+Here is the PRSS for Ridge regression.

 $$PRSS=(\boldsymbol{Y}-\boldsymbol{X}\boldsymbol{\beta})^{T}(\boldsymbol{Y}-\boldsymbol{X}\boldsymbol{\beta})+\lambda\boldsymbol{\beta}^{T}\boldsymbol{\beta}$$